chenhsong/OpenProtocol/cs/doc/api_reference.md

 are also supported.

 Use your favorite WebSocket client library to connect to the server via WebSocket.
-For example (assuming the iChen^&reg;^ 4.1 server resides at the URL `ichen.example.com`), a C# client may connect to the server like the
+For example (assuming the iChen&reg; 4.1 server resides at the URL `ichen.example.com`), a C# client may connect to the server like the
 following: